 69. Substitutions have implications where applications are deferred from a previous Planning Committee meeting.
-Where the petitioner/s and applicant have previously addressed the Planning Committee and the application is deferred to another meeting, , any Councillors substituting on the Planning Committee will not have heard all the representations which will form some part of the basis for the decision.
+Where the petitioner/s and applicant have previously addressed the Planning Committee and the application is deferred to another meeting, , any Councillors substituting on the Planning Committee will not have heard all the representations whichwill form some part of the basis for the decision.
 Where the petitioner/s and applicant are given the opportunity to address the Committee a second time, there is not a problem with substitutes since the matter is heard afresh.
-Where applications are not deferred but a continuation of the earlier meeting no substitutions are permitted.
-Group Leaders/authorised persons should be informed where substitutions are not to be permitted on a particular item as soon as practicable after the Chair's Briefing.
-Where applications are deferred into a new municipal year the application may have to be considered afresh and petitioner/s and the applicant given the opportunity to address the Planning Committee again if there is a change in membership of the Planning Committee.
+Where applications are not deferred but a continuation of the earlier meeting no substitutions are not to be permitted on a particular item as soon as practicable after the Chair's Briefing.
+Where applications are deferred into a new municipal year the application will have to be considered afresh and petitioner/s and the applicant given the opportunity to address the Planning Committee again as there may be a change in membership of the Planning Committee.